 Whip cream cheese and extracts.
 Add eggs one at a time and blend well.
 Add Splenda.
 Stir in lemon zest with wooden spoon.
 If adding in with beater, be advised it will stick to the beaters.

-Line bottom of 9″ springform pan with wax paper.
-Place springform pan inside silicone 9″ cake pan, or surround springform pan with foil.
+Line bottom of 9-inch springform pan with wax paper.
+Place springform pan inside silicone 9-inch cake pan, or surround springform pan with foil.
 This is to keep water from coming into cheese cake.
 Pour batter into lined pan.

 Place cheese cake into water bath in oven.
 Bake at 350 degrees until done (internal temperature is 150 degrees).
 Center will almost be set at this time.
 Do not over or under bake.
-Depending upon oven this should take approx. 55 – 65 minutes.
+Depending upon oven this should take approximately 55 to 65 minutes.
 Remove from oven.

 After cake has cooled, remove from pan and place on plate.
 Cover with plastic wrap and refrigerate unit ready to use.
 Keeps approximately one week.
 Cheesecake can be frozen, but should be sliced before freezing and frozen in individually wrapped pieces.
 Freezing slices before wrapping is easier.